Is the AMC Entertainment Holdings Inc. (NYSE:AMC) stock an investment opportunity?

 Sponsored

-Further, it is important to consider AMC stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.81.
+Additionally, it is important to take into account AMC stock ratios, including its price-to-sales ratio, which is 0.75 for the last tewlve months.

 How does AMC Entertainment Holdings Inc. (AMC) stock rate among analysts?
 Buy, sell, or hold?